pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/Service part request (Non-US).md

 2. Tag Maines / Weiting in supt-private to bring their attention to the invoice request.

-3. Once confirm the payment

-4. Create an issue on JIRA (LS), select "Service Part Request" in issue type and fill in the product (service part) accordingly.
+3. **Once confirm the payment**, create an issue on JIRA (LS), select "Service Part Request" in issue type and fill in the product (service part) accordingly.
 > ![[Pasted image 20230823133124.png]]
 > ![[Pasted image 20230823133251.png]]

-5. Once submitted, logistics team will arrange the shipment as soon as possible.
+4. Once submitted, logistics team will arrange the shipment as soon as possible.
 Check back for TRK# and provide it to the customer.
 (END)